-Initial deliveries of the Century 100 system were made in November 1968, and Century 200 deliveries began in June 1969.
-NCR's announced marketing goal is to sell 5,000 Century computers within five years.

-Early announcement of a third, more powerful processor was promised when the NCR Century Series was introThese two small-scale computer systems, designed primarily for business data processing, offer impressive performance at attractive prices through innovations such as rod memory, circuit standardization, spindle disc units, and completely discoriented software.
+Initial deliveries of the Century 100 system were made in November 1968, and more than 300 have been delivered to date.
+Century 200 deliveries began in June 1969.
+NCR's announced marketing goal is to sell 5,000 Century computers within five years, and the company currently claims to be ahead of schedule in the pursuit of this goal.
+A family of two small-scale computer systems designed primarily for business data processing.
+Impressive performance at low prices is achieved through innovations such as rod memory, integrated circuits, dualspindle disc units, and completely discoriented software.